WSVGNY/DeplaceDeLair/README.md

 # DeplaceDeLair

-Leaderboard built for the "Déplace de l'air" competition @ Polytechnique Montreal.
+Leaderboards for the "Déplace de l'air" competitions @ Polytechnique Montreal.

-The leaderboard reads scores from an Excel sheet and udates in real time.
+The leaderboards read scores from an Excel sheet and update in real time.

 Built with: